 Prevention is better than cure.
 And, these simple steps will help you prevent fin rot before it has a chance to manifest.

-1. Do a Partial Aquarium Water Change Once a Week
+Do A Partial Aquarium Water Change Once A Week

 A spotless clean aquarium helps avoid rot fin development.
 For a clean fish tank free from harmful bacteria, take note of these pointers.